Make kimchi with summer cucumbers. It’s easy, crisp, crunchy and deliciously refreshing!

 As mentioned in the stuffed cucumber kimchi recipe, use Korean cucumbers if available.
-Otherwise, use a thin-skinned variety with crisp flesh and small seeds such as Kirby, Persian, Japanese, or English cucumbers.
+Otherwise, Kirby pickling cucumbers are the next best thing for making kimchi.
+You can also try it with other thin-skinned varieties with crisp flesh and small seeds.
+The resulting texture may not be as crunchy, depending on the variety.
 If you have a choice, select cucumbers that are firm and slender.
 Thicker cucumbers tend to have more seeds and softer flesh.

 Because this is kimchi, unlike oi muchim, I use salted shrimp (saeujeot/saewujeot, 새우젓) and fish sauce (myeolchiaekjeot, 멸치액젓).
 The ratio of these two ingredients is always a matter of preference among Korean cooks.
-In general, more salted shrimp is used than fish sauce in summer kimchi for a lighter taste, but it’s really up to you!
+You can also just use one of the two, not both.
+It’s really up to you!

 This is actually a question for all kimchi types.
-There are various ways to make vegan kimchi depending on kimchi types and personal preference.
+There are various ways to make vegan kimchi depending on kimchi types and preference.
 For this cucumber kimchi, use Korean soup soy sauce (gukganjang, 국간장) as a substitute for salted shrimp and/or fish sauce.
-Use an equal amount and supplement with salt as necessary, or simply use salt to season the cucumbers.
+Use an equal amount and complete the dish with salt as necessary.
+Or you can simply use salt to season the cucumbers.

 How long will this kimchi stay good?

 You can eat this kimchi on the same day you make it.
-However, it will get better over a few days.
-If you like it ripe, leave it out at room temperature overnight to expedite the fermentation process.
-Then, refrigerate.
-It will be good for a week or two, depending on the salt level.
+It will be best over the next few days, but still good for up to 2 weeks, if it lasts that long.
+If you like it ripe, leave it out at room temperature overnight to expedite the fermentation process and then refrigerate.
+Oi kimchi is not for long-term storage.

 More cucumber recipes

-- 1 tablespoon coarse sea salt less if using table salt
+- 1 tablespoon coarse sea salt less if using fine salt

-- 2 to 3 ounces garlic chives buchu 부추
+- 2 to 3 ounces garlic chives (buchu, 부추) Or scallions

 - 1/4 medium onion

-- 2 to 3 tablespoons Korean red chili pepper flakes gochugaru 고추가루
+- 2 to 3 tablespoons gochugaru 고추가루 (Korean red chili pepper flakes)

-- 1 tablespoon or fish sauce myulchi aekjeot (멸치액젓)
+- 1 tablespoon myulchi aekjeot 멸치액젓 (fish sauce)

 - 1/2 teaspoon grated ginger

-- Cut the cucumbers crosswise into about 1-1/2 inch-long pieces.
-Quarter each piece lengthwise.
+- Cut the cucumbers in half lengthwise.
+Cut each one in half again lengthwise.
+Dice the cucumbern quarters into about 1 to 1.5 inch-long pieces.
 Sprinkle the salt evenly all over the cucumber pieces.
 Let them sit for about 30 minutes.